Mental Health, Addictions and Criminal Justice program delayed until September 2021

 Building community, enhancing lives

-Apply an interprofessional approach to the provision of services and supports for individuals with mental health or substance use challenges in contact with the criminal justice system.
+Apply an interprofessional approach to the provision of services and supports for individuals with mental health and substance use challenges in contact with the mental health, social services, and the criminal justice system.

 Are you passionate about social justice?